10 Steps to Becoming a Diplomatic Security Service Security Engineering Officer

 Tell me more about the Security Clearance process

-After passing the Assessment, candidates must undergo a comprehensive background investigation, conducted by the U.S. Department of State, that will provide the information necessary to determine a candidate’s suitability for appointment to the Foreign Service and for a Top-Secret security clearance.
-The Diplomatic Security Service’s Office of Personnel Security, the office responsible for processing background investigations, will assign candidates a Clearance Coordinator who will assists them through completing and submitting the Electronic Application (eAPP).
+After passing the Assessment, candidates must undergo a comprehensive background investigation, conducted by the U.S. Department of State, that will provide the information necessary to determine a candidate's suitability for appointment to the Foreign Service and for a Top-Secret security clearance.
+The Diplomatic Security Service's Office of Personnel Security, the office responsible for processing background investigations, will assign candidates a Clearance Coordinator who will assist them through completing and submitting the Electronic Application (eAPP).
 The eAPP contains the investigative standard forms federal applicants and employees use to input information required to process their background investigation.

 All Foreign Service candidate investigations are sent to the Board of Examiners for evaluation by a Suitability Review Panel to determine suitability for employment with the Foreign Service, even if the candidate already holds the appropriate national security clearance.